 - Providence Equity Partners in its acquisition of a majority interest in DoubleVerify, Inc.

-- Snow Phipps Group in its acquisition of Electric Guard Dog, LLC; and in Ideal Tridon Holdings, Inc.’s acquisition of ZSI-Foster, LLC
+- Snow Phipps Group in its acquisition of Electric Guard Dog, LLC; in Ideal Tridon Holdings, Inc.’s acquisition of ZSI-Foster, LLC; and in its sale of Kele, Inc.

 Ms. Butwin received her J.D. from Fordham University School of Law and her B.S. from Cornell University.